Minimum Nurse-to-Patient Ratios

 HAVE YOUR VOICE HEARD

 BCNU has championed this initiative, and nurses know that this is a significant step toward improving health care for nurses and patients.
-Establishing proper nurse-to-patient ratios will allow nurses to dedicate more time to delivering life-saving patient care.
+Establishing proper minimum nurse-to-patient ratios will allow nurses to dedicate more time to delivering life-saving patient care.

 ratios save lives